 EDIFACT vs X12

 Electronic Data Interchange (EDI) is an essential tool for businesses that want to streamline their communication processes, improve data accuracy, and reduce costs associated with manual data entry.
-EDI Service Providers provide EDI Services, which facilitate the exchange of electronic documents between trading partners.
+EDI Service Providers provide services, which facilitate the exchange of electronic documents between trading partners.
 Two of the most widely used EDI standards are X12 and EDIFACT.
 This blog section will explore the key differences between these two standards.

 Geographical location plays a significant role in choosing between X12 and EDIFACT for companies seeking EDI services.
 EDI service providers often cater to specific regions, and their offerings may vary depending on the location of their clients.
 UN EDIFACT, a standardized format for EDI transactions, is more commonly used in Europe and other parts of the world, while X12 is more prevalent in North America.
 Companies operating in different regions may need to adapt to the local standard to comply with regulations or industry practices.